floswald/SMM.jl/README.md

 # MOpt.jl: Moment Optimization Library for Julia

-This package implements several MCMC algorithms to optimize a non-differentiable objective function, which depends on a set of parameter values and a set of data moments.
+This package implements several MCMC algorithms to optimize a non-differentiable objective function.
+The main application are **likelihood-free estimators**, which requires evaluating the objective at many regions.
 In general, this implements *Simulated Method of Moments*.
 The library is targeted to run MCMC on an SGE cluster, where each node is a chain.

 For an R implementation which is the basis of this package, see [https://github.com/tlamadon/mopt](https://github.com/tlamadon/mopt)